Shooting On White Background - A Simple Formula

 Here is a simple tip to make you life easy, your white background photos consistent and flawless with no wrap, spill or flair of studio strobe lighting.

 Light the white background (however you like, preferably with studio strobes).
 I sometimes use two strobes stacked on each side, so you have four lights total facing the white seamless background (or cove).
 Then light the subject however you prefer.
 This brings us to the one stop rule.
 Take a reading of your subject, place the meter under the chin, point it at the camera and pop the flash.
 Let’s say the light on the face and body reads F11.
 Simply place the meter on the persons backside now facing the white seamless or cove and pop the flash again.
 You want the light traveling back to the subject to be no more than one stop less than the previous main reading on the key (front) lights.
-So therefore in this case, your reading on the face as I said earlier was F11 and the reading on the persons back should read F8 giving you a perfect separation between subject and and background!
+So therefore in this case, your reading on the face as I said earlier was F11 and the reading on the persons back should read F8 giving you a perfect separation between subject and and background.

 Reading one stop under whatever the main light reads is the key to a consistent clean white background image.
 Even if the subject is wearing white clothes!
+Pretty simple - it works - try it!

 No comments posted.